EswarGedela/EswarGedela/README.md

 ---

 ### 💬 Favorite Quote
-> *Simplicity is prerequisite for reliability.”
+> *"Simplicity is prerequisite for reliability.”
 — Edsger W. Dijkstra*